About Sharondale Farm

 While growing mushrooms is a good business, approaching fungi from a broader perspective helps push the edge of knowledge about what is possible for our future as a species.
 Fungal allies co-create resilience in agriculture by improving the health of soil and crops and animals, and in our communities by providing healthy food and jobs.
 Our farm works to demonstrate that fungi can help heal the planet by supporting human designed ecosystems.

-Sharondale Mushroom Farm is certified organic for mushrooms and mushroom spawn.
+Sharondale Mushroom Farm produces quality mushrooms and mushroom spawn.
 Our facility is USDA- GAPS certified which is opening new markets for our specialty retail mushrooms.
-We are producing useful products with our spent mushroom substrate, and developing our organic mushroom compost and vermicasting production.
+We are producing useful products with our spent mushroom substrate, and developing our mushroom compost and vermicasting production.
 In 2017, we joined the United Plant Savers as a medicinal plant and mushroom sanctuary.

 Sharondale Mushroom Farm continues to engage our community of farmers.
 We are a founding member of the Piedmont CRAFT (Collaborative Alliance for Farmer Training), and are members of the Virginia Association for Biological Farming (Mark currently serves on the board), the Pennsylvania Alliance for Sustainable Agriculture, and the Future Harvest Chesapeake Alliance for Sustainable Agriculture.
 Mark encourages and trains farmers to include mushrooms and fungi and microbes in their production practices to enhance farm diversity and resilience.